Mario Mancini

 Mario Mancini (born Leonard Inzitari; June 21, 1966) is a retired American professional wrestler who mainly worked in the World Wrestling Federation (WWF) as a babyface jobber from 1984 to 1991.
-He is WWE legend The Undertaker's first opponent ever on an edition of WWF Superstars, taped on November 19, 1990, but not aired on television until December 15, 1990 (thus not The Undertaker's first televised debut).
+He was The Undertaker's first ever opponent on an edition of WWF Superstars, taped on November 19, 1990, but not aired on television until December 15, 1990 (thus not The Undertaker's first televised debut).

 Wrestling career

 Beginnings

 Mancini's father had gone to school with former WWF wrestler Tony Altomare, and he eventually convinced him to train him.
 Mario trained his entire senior year of high school.
 On July 31, 1984, Mancini and fellow students Dave Barbie, AJ Petrucci, and Robby Parliament accompanied Altomare to a WWF taping in Poughkeepsie.
 Given the opportunity to work in a real WWF ring prior to the start of the show, his mentor informed Mario that he would be having his first match that night against Greg Valentine.
 At the time Mancini still believed that professional wrestling was a sport, and had to be smartened up prior to his first match.